pawar-2018/pawar2018/.github/PULL_REQUEST_TEMPLATE.md

 # How should the reviewer test this pull request?

-# Include the Trello todo for this PR, if there is one.
+# Include the Trello card for this PR, if there is one.

 # Include any screenshots that will help explain this PR.